fastify/fastify/docs/Reference/Request.md

 <a id="validate"></a>

-This function will validate the input based on the provided schema, or http part passed.
-If both provided, the `httpPart` parameter will take presedence.
+This function will validate the input based on the provided schema, or HTTP part passed.
+If both are provided, the `httpPart` parameter will take precedence.

-If there is not a valiodation function for a given `schema`, a new validation function will be compiled forwarding the `httpPart` if provided.
+If there is not a validation function for a given `schema`, a new validation function will be compiled, forwarding the `httpPart` if provided.

 ```js
 request